Parties to Crime Lecture

 This must be a principal offence and not an inchoate offence.
 Provided that it can be proven that an offence was carried out, the secondary party may be charged and convicted even if the principal offender is never identified or caught.
 It is further possible for the conviction of a secondary party to occur in circumstances where the principal offender is acquitted due to lack of evidence or successful pleading of a defence.

-The defendant became sexually aroused by dogs and in order to satisfy his fantasies he forced his wife into engaging in sexual intercourse with the dog, thus completing the offence of buggery.
-As the defendant’s wife was acting under duress, she was relieved of liability for the offence as the principal offender, but as an offence had been committed the defendant was liable as the secondary party.
+The defendant forced his wife into engaging in sexual intercourse with a dog, thus completing the offence of buggery (now abolished by the Sexual Offences Act 2003, but an offence at the time).
+As the defendant’s wife was acting under duress, she was relieved of liability for the offence as the principal offender, but as an offence had been committed, the defendant was liable as the secondary party.
+This case remains good authority for the principle that a secondary party can be convicted even where the principal has a defence.

-There is however an exception to the requirement that a principal offence is committed for secondary liability to occur and that arises in relation to procuring.
+There is, however, an exception to the requirement that a principal offence is committed for secondary liability to occur, and that arises in relation to procuring.
 Procuring means causing or instigating.
-In these instances, no offence needs to be complete as the would be principal offender will lack the mens rea for the offence, but so long as the actus reus is established the secondary liability can arise.
+In these instances, no complete offence by the principal needs to have been committed, as the would-be principal offender will lack the mens rea for the offence; but so long as the actus reus is established, secondary liability can arise.

 Case in focus: R v Millward [1994] Crim LR 527